nagisaando/algorithm/NOTE.md

 ### Basic searches
 Breadth First Search (BFS) and Depth First Search (DFS) still exist on a graph, they are virtually no difference from tree

+### Dijkstra's shortest path
+- calculate the shortest path from one node to the all other node in the graph